CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

   submissionInstruction:
     # [...]
     # characterType (type: String)
-    # Adjust to "unicode" to provoke errors in the GCC backend, as it does
-    # not support SMP characters.
     characterType: "unicode"
   submissionName:
     # [...]
     # characterType (type: String)
-    # Adjust to "unicode" to provoke errors in the GCC backend, as it does
-    # not support SMP characters.
     characterType: "unicode"
   # Section: Mock Settings
   # Referenced below, like to provoke errors are certain states.